deontologician/netezza_sqlalchemy/README.md

 Netezza SQLAlchemy
 ==================

-SQLAlchemy dialect for the Netezza database
+SQLAlchemy dialect for the Netezza database.

+This is far from complete, has a lot of bugs etc. Pull requests and bug reports appreciated.

 Usage: